inobulles/aquarium/README.md

-# aquabsd-builder
+# aquarium

-Say hello to Bob the builder 👷
-Bob the builder will help you create aquaBSD images.
+Repository for the source code of the `aquarium` frontend.

-This help is presented through the `aquarium` frontend, which allow you to create virtual environments from templates (which are downloaded remotely and checked by size & SHA256 hash), interact with said virtual environments, and then finally either create more templates or bootable (UEFI+BIOS) images out of them.
+Aquariums allow you to create virtual environments from automatically-downloaded templates, interact with & mutate them, and then finally create new templates or complete bootable (UEFI+BIOS) images out of them.

-There are usage examples in the `img` directory.
+Usage examples may be found in the `img` directory.
 This directory serves to automate building images, such as the aquaBSD installer image.

 ## Compilation